spatie/laravel-translatable/README.md

 ];
 ```

-Sometimes it is favored to return any translation if neigher the translation for the prefered locale nor the fallbacl locale are set.
+Sometimes it is favored to return any translation if neigher the translation for the prefered locale nor the fallback locale are set.
 To do so, set fallback_any in the config to true.

 ## Making a model translatable